-Playing experience at a club/school or completed semester of Netball at Year 10
+Playing experience at a club/school or completed semester of Netball at Year 10.
+Please note Stage 1 Physical Education and Stage 1 Netball cannot be studied in the same semester.

 Through Netball, students investigate netball participation and peak performance.
 It is an experiential subject in which students explore their physical capacities and investigate the factors that influence and improve performance outcomes on the netball court.
 Throughout the semester students participate in a variety of drills, skills, and activities focusing on one or more movement concepts or strategies to consider ways to improve performance.
-All activities will have a netball focus and may include positional plays, fitness, advanced skills and tactics and Fast 5 netball.
+All activities will have a netball focus and may include positional plays. fitness, advanced skills and tactics and Fast 5 netball.